LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 ### Manage colors with Kotlin's Extensions and Databinding

 Kotlin Extensions are ***cool*** and you can do a lot of stuff with them.
-In this case we can create a new xml parameter for our progressbar to set the color.
-Create a new `Extension.kt` file and copy-paste this:
+In this case we can create a new xml parameter for our progress bar to set its progression color.
+Create a new `Extension.kt` file if you don't have one already and copy-paste this:

 ```kotlin
 @BindingAdapter("progressColor")